rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 # Is Bitcoin True?

-One of the earliest reactions people have after going down the rabbit hole that is
+One of the earliest reactions people have as they go down the Bitcoin rabbit hole, is the thought,
- Bitcoin, is the thought,

 > *Bitcoin fixes modern art?!*

 Bitcoin
  -- *if it is true* --
- fixes all of the problems of fiat money, even modern art.
+ fixes all of the problems of fiat money,
+ *even modern art*.

 ## The problem of fiat money